- About DCC

 - News & Events

-Tuition is due on the due date of the student’s bill, but always before you begin attending classes.
+Tuition is due before students begin attending classes, by the due date listed on the student's bill.
 Students can pay their bills in full with cash, check, or credit cards.
 DCC also offers a payment plan, financial aid deferment (if the aid is showing on your bill), employer deferment, and other types of deferments.
 Any students considered unpaid as of their due date may be subject to a drop of the classes they are registered for.
-Re-registration of a student’s scheduled is not guaranteed if dropped for non-payment.
+Re-registration of a student’s schedule is not guaranteed if dropped for non-payment.

 Refunds only for tuition and refundable fees will be granted upon the completion and submission of an official withdrawal form to the Registrar’s Office, either before classes begin, or during the published refund period.
 A $50 administrative fee may apply.

 Simply notifying the classroom instructor or Dean of Student Services is insufficient.
 Any student who does not withdraw and remains unpaid at the end of the refund period will be liable for full tuition.
 Non-attendance does not limit student liability.

 Students dismissed for disciplinary reasons are not eligible for refunds, and if appropriate, will be subject to the Federal Title IV Withdrawal Policy.
 Students called to active duty in the armed forces will be refunded the full amount of their tuition for the semester in which their education is interrupted, upon submission of evidence of call to duty.